 - would rather direct their outcomes than have a third party stranger, who has had little involvement with their case or their lives, make a decision on their behalf.

 Because a mediator cannot provide legal advice, it is necessary to obtain advice from a family lawyer about your rights and obligations before you commence Mediation sessions.
 This way you will have an understanding of the reasonable parameters for settling your issues, before you embark upon negotiations, and you can negotiate with confidence.

 Participation & Results

 Separating spouses can participate in Mediation on their own or with the assistance of their family lawyers.
-Unless there is a specific concern about independent participation, our family lawyers recommend that spouses seek to participate in Mediation sessions on their own, before involving family lawyers in their sessions.
-However, our family lawyers can provide our clients with ongoing advice and guidance while they are participating in the Mediation process.
+Our family lawyers provide our clients with ongoing advice and guidance while they participate in the Mediation process.

 If you experience challenges with Mediation, we can help you to convert to a different method for settling your Family Law issues.